Oceans Ate Alaska: History

 On 25 May 2017, the band released "Covert", the first single with Noakes performing vocals.

 On 9 June 2017, the band officially announced their sophomore album, "Hikari", would be released on 28 July and would feature a blend of Japanese instruments with drummer Chris Turner, stating that "We have a huge amount of respect for Japanese culture, especially their music" and "These unique and beautiful instruments have inspired us to create something brand new, and we are beyond proud of the end result!".
 The following day, Fearless Records released a video introducing fans of Oceans Ate Alaska to the band's new vocalist, Jake Noakes.

 On 28 July 2017, the band released their album Hikari as well as a music video for their song "Hansha".

 On 14 September 2017, the band was announced to be participating as support for Wage War's massively heavy five band "Deadweight Tour Part Two" alongside Gideon, Varials and Loathe beginning on 24 November.

 On 10 November 2017, the band released instrumental editions of Lost Isles and Hikari.

 On 5 January 2018, the band revealed that they will be participating on We Came As Romans' "Cold Like War Tour" with The Plot in You, Currents and Tempting Fate.

 On 15 August 2018, the band was announced to opening for Like Moths to Flames on their fall "Dark Divine" tour alongside Phinehas and Novelists beginning on 8 November.

 On 12 November, the band released their cover of Sting's "Shape of My Heart".
 The song was then followed by drummer Chris Turner speaking on the songs that saved his life.

 On 10 June 2019, the band announced on their Facebook page that they are currently in the studio working on their upcoming third album.

 On 27 August 2019, the band was announced as part of the tenth anniversary "Macmillan Fest" along with 60 other musical acts.
 The event will host the "Great British Grind-Off" an epic battle of the bands and will take place on 7 September in Nottingham.

 On 11 November 2020, the band released a new song and music video entitled "Metamorph", revealing the return of founding lead vocalist James Harrison to the band, while former vocalist Jake Noakes officially announcing his departure on his personal Instagram account due to his dream of prolonging his tattoo business.

 On 1 July 2022, the band released the single "New Dawn", their first new music since 2020.
 On 19 August 2022, they released another single, "Nova", with which they announced their forthcoming album Disparity, which was released on 1 September.
 Per guitarist James Kennedy, the album name came from disparity, meaning 'a great difference;' "There’s a lot of ‘dystopian world’ themes and stories lyrically in this album."
+On 20 January 2023, the band released the instrumental edition of the album.